nf-core/rnaseq/docs/usage.md

 CONTROL_REP1,AEG588A1_S1_L004_R1_001.fastq.gz,AEG588A1_S1_L004_R2_001.fastq.gz,auto
 ```

+### Linting

+By default, the pipeline will run [fq lint](https://github.com/stjude-rust-labs/fq) on all input FASTQ files, both at the start of preprocessing and after each preprocessing step that manipulates FASTQ files.
+If errors are found, and error will be reported and the workflow will stop.

+The `extra_fqlint_args` parameter can be manipulated to disable [any validator](https://github.com/stjude-rust-labs/fq?tab=readme-ov-file#validators) from `fq` you wish.
+For example, we have found that checks on the names of paired reads are prone to failure, so that check is disabled by default (setting `extra_fqlint_args` to `--disable-validator P001`).

 ### Strandedness Prediction

 If you set the strandedness value to `auto`, the pipeline will sub-sample the input FastQ files to 1 million reads, use Salmon Quant to automatically infer the strandedness, and then propagate this information through the rest of the pipeline.
 This behavior is controlled by the `--stranded_threshold` and `--unstranded_threshold` parameters, which are set to 0.8 and 0.1 by default, respectively.
 This means: